José Vasconcelos: Rector of National University

-Vasconcelos returned to Mexico during the interim presidency of Sonoran Adolfo de la Huerta and was named rector of the National Autonomous University of Mexico (1920) As rector, he had a great deal of power, but he accrued even more by ignoring the standard structures, such as the University Council, to govern the institution.
+Vasconcelos returned to Mexico during the interim presidency of Sonoran Adolfo de la Huerta and was named rector of the National Autonomous University of Mexico (1920).
+As rector, he had a great deal of power, but he accrued even more by ignoring the standard structures, such as the University Council, to govern the institution.
 Rather, he exercised personal power and began implementing his vision of the function of the university.
 He redesigned the logo of the university to show a map of Latin America, with the phrase "Por mi raza hablará el espíritu" (The spirit will speak for my race), an influence of Rodó's arielismo.
 It also had an eagle and a condor and a background of the volcanic mountains in central Mexico.
 Vasconcelos is said to have declared, "I have not come to govern the University but to ask the University to work for the people."

 Secretary of Public Education

 When Obregón became President in 1920, he created the Secretariat of Public Education (SEP) in 1921 and named Vasconcelos as its head.
-Under Obregón, the national budget had two key expenditures; not surprisingly, the military was one, but the other was education.
+Under Obregón, the national budget had two key expenditures; the military was one, but the other was education.
 Creating the Secretariat entailed changing the Constitution of 1917, and so Obregón's government had to muster support from lawmakers.
 Vasconcelos traveled throughout Mexico while he was rector of the university to seek that support.
 His effort succeeded, and Vasconcelos was named head of the new cabinet-level secretariat in July 1921.

 His tenure at the Secretariat gave him a powerful position to implement his vision of Mexico's history, especially the Mexican Revolution.

 Vasconcelos printed huge numbers of texts for the expanded public school system, but in the 1920s, there was no agreement about how the Mexican Revolution should be portrayed and so earlier history texts by Justo Sierra, the head of the ministry of public education during the Díaz regime, continued to be used.

-Although Vasconcelos was no advocate of Mexican indigenous culture, as Secretary of Education he sent a statue of the last Aztec emperor, Cuauhtemoc, to Brazil for its centennial celebrations of independence in 1923, to the amazement of the South American recipients.
+Although Vasconcelos was no advocate of Mexican Indigenous culture, as Secretary of Education he sent a statue of the last Aztec emperor, Cuauhtemoc, to Brazil for its centennial celebrations of independence in 1923, to the amazement of the South American recipients.